nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 commandFolder = "batFolder/"

 # create a child process object
-# to run a batch file, shell=True to be added additionally, otherwise not required
+# shell=True to be added to run batch files, otherwise not required
 proc = Popen(command.split(" "), stdout=PIPE, stderr=PIPE, cwd=commandFolder, shell=True)

 # run the child process and capture the output and errors